Generating a PI API Key

 3. Invent any fake email address if the user will not log into the PI software — as long as the email has not been used previously in the PI system and this user will only ever use the API Key to access PI data.

-4. Job Title: MagicTools Connectio
+4. Job Title: (optional)

-5. Default Folder: \Your Company (type the backslash and then choose the first item shown in the suggestion list).
+1. When using MagicTools: \Your Company (type the backslash and then choose the first item shown in the suggestion list).

-6. Role: Account Admin (this elevated role allows the API Key to do things like archive unwanted data and move people to new folders)
+6. Role: Account Admin – this elevated role allows the API Key to do things like archive unwanted data and move people to new folders.

 8. Click the “Generate New Key” button.